Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

 If $V$ and $W$ are oriented vector spaces then the orientations $\Or(V)$ and $\Or(W)$, represented by $\phi_V \in \bigwedge^{\max}V$ and $\phi_W \in \bigwedge^{\max}W$, respectively, canonically induce an orientation of the $1$-dimensional space $\bigwedge^{\max}V \otimes \bigwedge^{\max}(W^*)$ via the pair $(\phi_V,\phi_W) \in \bigwedge^{\max}V \times \bigwedge^{\max} W$.
 Two pairs $(\phi_V,\phi_W)$ and $(\phi'_V,\phi'_W)$ are equivalent if and only if $\phi_V = \alpha \phi_V', \phi_W = \beta \phi_V'$, $\alpha\beta>0$.
 We call an equivalence class $(\phi_V,\phi_W)$ an \emph{orientation pair of $\bigwedge^{\max}V \otimes \bigwedge^{\max}W$}.

 We will often consider exact sequences involving at most four non-trivial finite-dimensional vector spaces, as follows

 A basic observation when working with orientations in Symplectic Field Theory is that, after having fixed orientations of three of the spaces in the sequence above, then the fourth one can be given an induced orientation.
 This induced orientation is canonical, up to choices of orientation conventions.
-We fix these conventions in what follows.
+We fix these conventions in what follows, and this will differ slightly from the conventions in \cite{orientbok}.
 Also compare with the discussion in \cite{z}.

 Pick a basis $(v_1,\dotsc,v_k)$ for $V_1$ and vectors $(u_1,\dotsc,u_l)\in W_2$ so that $(\gamma(u_1),\dotsc,\gamma(u_l))$ gives a basis for $V_2$.
 Then pick vectors $(w_1,..,w_m) \in W_1$ so that a basis for $W_1$ is given by $(\alpha(v_1),\dotsc,\alpha(v_k), w_1,\dotsc,w_m)$.
 By exactness of the sequence \eqref{eq:exact} we then get that $(\beta(w_1),\dotsc,\beta(w_m),u_1,\dotsc,u_l)$ gives a basis for $W_2$.
 Now consider the map